luiswirth/bsc-thesis/src/matter/mesh.typ

 The original PDE problem, before discretization, is posed on a smooth manifold, which we then discretized in the form of a mesh.
-This smooth manifold has a non-zero curvature everywhere in general.
+This smooth manifold has a non-zero curvature everywhere in general @frankel:diffgeo.
 This is in contrast to the simplex geometry we've chosen here, that approximates the geometry, by a *piecewise-flat geometry* over the cells.
 Each cell is a flat simplex that has no curvature change inside of it.